arman000/mcfly/README.md

 * Different row version are accessed through scoping.

-* Applications can use Mfly to time-warp all tables to previous states.
+* Applications can use Mcfly to time-warp all tables to previous states.

 * Implemented as database triggers.
-So, the verioning system is language/platform agnostic.
+So, the versioning system is language/platform agnostic.

 ## Installation